Set up your system for the Splunk Add-on for VMware Metrics

 Permissions to use an intermediate forwarder

-Use the vSphere client to enable the syslog firewall for the specific hosts.
-Note that when creating a role on vSphere version 6.x and 7.0, you don't need to add permissions beyond the default ones.
+Use the vSphere client to enable the Syslog firewall for specific hosts.
+When creating a role on vSphere version 7.0, you don't need to add permissions beyond the default ones.

 Use the following permissions if you configure your ESXi hosts to forward syslog data to one or more intermediate Splunk Enterprise forwarders:

-Use the vSphere client to enable the syslog firewall for the specific hosts.
-Note that on vSphere 6.x and 7.0 you don't need to add permissions beyond the default ones vSphere provides when creating a role.
+Use the vSphere client to enable the Syslog firewall for the specific hosts.
+Note that on vSphere 7.0 you don't need to add permissions beyond the default ones vSphere provides when creating a role.

 Validate vCenter Servers time synchronization settings